About

 • coconut sugar – I found adding coconut sugar to the cookie dough base gives these more flavor but you can omit as well.

 • sea salt – if using unsalted nut butter, you may want to add just a pinch to the dough.
-And/or top the chocolate with flaked sea salt.
+And/or top the chocolate with flaked sea salt – it takes them to the next level and highly recommended.

 How to Make No-Bake Cookie Dough Bars